 (1) Subject to subsection (2), where a private communication has been intercepted in contravention of section 216B, every one is liable to imprisonment for a term not exceeding 2 years who intentionally—

 (a) discloses the private communication, or the substance, meaning, or purport of the communication, or any part of it; or

-if he knows that it has come to his knowledge as a direct or indirect result of a contravention of section 216B.
+if he or she knows that it has come to his or her knowledge as a direct or indirect result of a contravention of section 216B.